dribdat/dribdat/README.md

-# Dribdat
+# dribdat

 ![Github Actions build](https://github.com/hackathons-ftw/dribdat/workflows/build/badge.svg)
 [![Coveralls](https://coveralls.io/repos/github/hackathons-ftw/dribdat/badge.svg?branch=main)](https://coveralls.io/github/hackathons-ftw/dribdat?branch=main)
 [![Mattermost](https://img.shields.io/badge/Mattermost-chat-blue.svg)](https://team.opendata.ch/signup_user_complete/?id=74yuxwruaby9fpoukx9bmoxday)

-### An open source platform for time-limited team-based data-driven solutions-focused collaboration known as the *Hackathon*.
+### A platform for time-limited, team-based, data-driven, open collaboration

+For background and references, see [User's Guide](USAGE.md) and [Aboue Page](ABOUT.md).
 If you need help or advice in setting up your event, or would like to contribute to the project: please get in touch via [GitHub Issues](https://github.com/hackathons-ftw/dribdat/issues) or [e-mail](mailto:dribdat@datalets.ch).

-For more background and references, see [USAGE](USAGE.md) and [ABOUT](ABOUT.md).
-The rest of this document has details for deploying the application.
+The rest of this page has details for deploying the dribdat application.

 # Quickstart